Arcky97/Pokemon-Kyrac/README.md

 - Updated Town map: Tila Town will now connect to another Route as well and added Seashore location.

+- Added Signs with information and Trainer tips.

 ## Credits:

 Essentials: Maruno